emberauclair/Aurelie2/docs/notes/fingerprints.md

 I will always remember
    the rush
 Its gone now though
-I wish for your touch
+I wish for your touch.

 -2021